 So you’ve finally chosen that amazing photo that you want to display on a canvas or a framed print in your home.
 Now, all that’s left is figuring out where and how to hang your beautiful piece, which may seem pretty tricky at first.
-If you’ve ordered from CanvasPop (wise choice) then you’re off to a good start since you’ll already have the canvas hanging hardware and nail ready to go.
+If you’ve ordered from CanvasPop (wise choice) then you’re off to a good start since you’ll already have the canvas hanging hardware and be ready to hang.
 Yet, there are still some important things to consider when hanging your print.
 Come hang with us as we take you through our simplified guide of the steps you need to know in order to hang your wall art easily and perfectly every time.
 Ready to hang?

 1. Picture perfect placement

 When it comes to the placement of your wall art, there are really two main things to consider: the size of the piece and the best height to hang it at.
 First things first, you’ll want your wall art to complement the space which means it should be appropriately sized for the spot you choose.
 As a general rule of thumb, your wall art should take up between 50-75% of the available wall space.
 This means, a big piece is usually needed to fill up a big space, such as above the couch or fireplace, for example, otherwise your canvas will look out of place.
 Don’t get hung up on this if you have a smaller piece, you can either place it somewhere with less available wall space, lean it on a shelf or even pair it with other pieces to create an eye-catching gallery wall.
 For more sizing tips you can read our blog How to pick wall art that's the right size for your space.